 One of the best ways to prevent the 2009 H1N1 flu is to get vaccinated.
-The yearly flu vaccine protects against the 2009 H1N1 flu virus as well as two other flu viruses.
+Each year, a vaccine is designed to protect against the dominant strains of influenza that are making people sick.
+For several years after 2009, the yearly flu vaccine has protected against the 2009 H1N1 flu virus as well as two other flu viruses.
 Most often, the vaccine is given as a shot.
 But some people may receive the vaccine in nasal spray form instead.
 Your doctor can tell you which vaccine is right for you.

 Wash your hands often.
 Frequent handwashing is a proven way to prevent infection.

 Carry an alcohol-based hand gel containing at least 60 percent alcohol.
 Use it when you don’t have access to soap and water.
 Alcohol gels kill most germs and are safe for children.